DavidHe1127/aws-cert/solution_architect_associate/index.md

   * Files can be from `0 Bytes to 5 TB` in size.
   * Unlimited storage
   * S3 is a universal namespace.
 That is, names must be unique gobally.
+  * You can upload files to S3 much faster by enabling multipart upload.
   * Example bucket - `https://s3-eu-west-1.amazonaws.com/acloudguru`.
   * Read after write consistency for `PUTS` of new objects.
   * Eventual Consistency for overwrite `PUTS and DELETES` (can take some time to propagate).